‘There are no small acts of kindness’ | Times Leader

 Part of the fun of the ARK project at school included a hand-crafted facsimile of an ark, constructed from boxes and covered with small pictures of giraffes, alligators, hedgehogs, zebras, deer, monkeys and other animals.

-“Each animal cost $5,” Rishcoff said.
+“Each animal costs $5,” Rishcoff said.
 “And each animal represents a different grade.”

 Among the lions and elephants there was even a tauntaun, a make-believe creature from “Star Wars.”
 One of the teachers hinted he was responsible for attaching that to the ark.